 - 2/3 cup cornstarch slurry or white glue

-Combine the soap shavings and cornstarch slurry or white glue in a mixer at medium speed.
-Add the water and food colouring or glitter.
-Beat the mixture until it forms stiff peaks with the same consistency as nougat.
+- Create the mixture - Combine the soap shavings and cornstarch slurry or white glue in a mixer on medium speed.
+Add the warm water and any food colouring or glitter.
+Beat until the mixture forms stiff peaks with a consistency similar to nougat.

-Use a paintbrush to scoop a dollop of the mixture, and flock only the needle tips.
-Start at the top of the tree, then work your way down.
-Let the foam stay in clusters or drip from the higher branches to make it look more realistic.
+- Flock your tree - Use a paintbrush to scoop a small amount of the mixture and apply it only to the needle tips.
+Start at the top of the tree and work your way down.
+For a more natural look, let the mixture gather in small clusters or drip slightly from the higher branches.

-Allow the tree to dry for 8 to 24 hours, depending on the tree size and the amount of flock applied.
+- Let your flocking dry - Allow the tree to dry for 8 to 24 hours, depending on the size of the tree and how much flocking you have applied.

 Materials